interlay/interbtc-spec/interbtc-spec/docs/source/spec/replace.rst

 Fee Model
 ---------

-The following additions are added if the fee model is integrated.

 - If a replace request is cancelled, the griefing collateral is transferred to the *newVault*.
 - If a replace request is executed, the griefing collateral is transferred to the *oldVault*.